If you’ve recently bought or leased a new car, chances are you’ll want to make the most of your motor by investing in some car accessories.

 From Bluetooth kits to mobile phone holders, the car market is full of gadgets and gismos that promise to make your driving - and your life - a little bit easier.
 But what are the best car accessories out there, especially if you’re a new driver?

-Nationwide Vehicle Contracts has put together a list of some of the best car accessories for new drivers in 2018.
+Nationwide Vehicle Contracts has put together a list of some of the best car accessories for new drivers.

 According to accident aftercare specialist Accident Exchange, car parking prangs cost British motorists £1.4 billion in 2016, with car parking incidents now accounting for more than 30% of all accidents.